What is a Governing Body?

 School governing bodies are responsible for working in partnership with the school to ensure that it provides the best possible education for its pupils.
 The Headteacher is responsible for the day-to-day management of the school.

 As a controlled Church of England Primary School our governing body comprises of representatives from the various groups that the school serves - the church, parents, staff and the local authority.
+A governor's term of office is usually 4 years.
 To find out about the make up of our current governing body, please follow the link below.

 To find out about previous attendees at governing body meetings, please follow the link below.